Bombardier Innovia APM 300R C801B

-The Bombardier Innovia APM 300R C801B (APM 300R) is the third generation of an automated people mover (APM) train built by CRRC Puzhen Alstom Transportation Systems (joint venture of Alstom [formerly Bombardier Transportation] and CRRC Nanjing Puzhen) for the Bukit Panjang LRT line, to replace the existing C801 trains built in 1999.
-The C801B trains are also the first of its kind to reuse the retro AC third rail shoes compared to the newer Light Rail lines around the world that utilises the APM 300 system that have been built with DC third rail instead of AC.
+The Alstom Innovia APM 300R C801B (APM 300R) is the third generation of automated people mover (APM) trains built by a joint venture of Alstom (formerly Bombardier Transportation) and CRRC Nanjing Puzhen Company for the Bukit Panjang LRT line (BPLRT), Singapore, to replace the existing Adtranz ECX-100 C801 trains built in 1999.
+The C801B trains are also the first of their kind to use AC third rail shoes, in contrast with the newer light rail lines around the world that utilise the APM 300R system built with DC third rail.

 Overview

-As the aging first generation trains drew near to its deadline service of 20 years, the LTA decided that the first generation trains were due for replacement instead of a refurbishment.
+As the aging first-generation C801 trains drew near to its deadline service of 20 years, the LTA decided that the C801 trains were due for replacement instead of a refurbishment.
 This is in part of their renewal programme for the next 10 years for the BPLRT, including rail replacement and signalling upgrades.
-The LTA then awarded the project to Bombardier Transportation (the manufacturer of the BPLRT train cars at the time, now merged with Alstom) to procure 19 replacement train cars for the BPLRT.
-However, instead of using back the same technology for the train line, the LTA opted for Bombardier's latest technology on the Innovia system - Innovia APM 300.
+The LTA awarded the project to Bombardier Transportation (the manufacturer of the BPLRT train cars at the time, now merged with Alstom) to procure 19 replacement train cars for the BPLRT.
+However, LTA chose not to reuse the same technology for the train line, instead opting for Bombardier's latest Innovia APM system, the Innovia APM 300.
 It is said to be much more reliable in many ways, including a much more robust braking and propulsion system, a higher reliability air conditioning system and many more.
 But with the BPLRT line utilising the same third rail technology as the APM 100, modification works on the APM 300 cars were done to work with AC third rail power supply.
 Hence, APM 300R was created, specifically for such conditions.
 The new trains were revealed on 3 December 2019, spotting a sleeker design and enhanced features.

-Unlike the CX-100 C801 and APM 100 C801A, the APM 300R C801B will feature more efficient MITrac AC traction motors and VVVF inverters, controlled by transistors instead of thyristors.
+Revenue service

+The first two vehicles, cars 135 and 136, entered passenger service on 1 August 2024 as a two-car train coupled together.

 Train formation

-The configuration of a C801B in revenue service is just the one car.
-With both the motors and the third rail current collectors, the train cars can be coupled up to 2 cars during service.
+The C801B trains predominantly operate as two-car configurations in revenue service.
+With each car equipped with both the motors and the third rail current collectors, these trains can run as only one car, but can also be coupled to run as two cars during revenue service.
+As the carriages are closed-end, the train must be stationary at an LRT Station and the doors must be open for passengers to move between carriages during 2-car operations.

 The car numbers of the trains range from 133 to 151.
-Individual cars are assigned a three-digit serial number by the rail operator SMRT Trains.
+Individual cars are assigned a three-digit serial number by the line's operator, SMRT Trains.
 A trainset consists of one motor car, e.g. set 133 is car 133.
 The first digit is always a 1, while the last two digits identify the car number.